Kernel PCA for Out-of-Distribution Detection: Non-Linear Kernel Selection and Approximation: Experiments

-All these experiments support the critical role of the non-linearity in InD and OoD features for OoD detection.
-Through a kernel perspective on the non-linearity, our KPCA leverages a well-suited Cosine-Gaussian kernel and two highly efficient approximation approaches.
-The learned subspace well seizes the InD-OoD disparities, produces reconstruction errors that are sensitive to distribution shifts, and achieves new SOTA detection results.
+All these experiments support the critical role of the non-linearity for separating InD and OoD data.
+The derived Cosine-Gaussian kernel and the corresponding non-linear feature subspace well seize the InD-OoD disparities and produce reconstruction errors that are sensitive to distribution shifts with new SOTA detection results.